Harm Reduction

 • The reason(s) people start to use substances are not always the reason(s) they continue to use substances.

-The above content has been adapted from the Toronto Public Health website and the Ontario HIV and Substance Use Training Program (OHSUTP).
+The above content has been adapted from the Toronto Public Health website, Stigma: Why Words Matter and Substance Use Spectrum

 Anti-stigma videos